mrlima4095/vscode-j2me/README.md

 Bring back the glory of Java ME development!
 This VS Code extension adds syntax highlighting, snippets, and essential tools for building **MIDlets** and J2ME applications directly inside your editor.

+*Note: If you don't have a Java extension it will use the embbed Java mod*

 ---

 ## ✨ Features